-Abstract-This report summarizes the results of spring and summer Chinook Salmon (Oncorhynchus tshawytscha) spawning ground surveys conducted in the Entiat River basin in 2016.
+Abstract-This report summarizes the results of spring and summer Chinook Salmon (Oncorhynchus tshawytscha) spawning ground surveys conducted in the Entiat River basin in 2017.
 Data were collected on redd location, timing of redd construction, and redd superimposition rates by summer Chinook Salmon on spring Chinook Salmon.
 Salmon carcasses were recovered, identified to species, and analyzed for run, gender, age, rearing origin, and any research tags or marks they may have contained.
-The data were used to describe the population characteristics of returning adults from each run, using metrics including spawn escapement, natural-and hatchery-origin proportions, age class composition, and hatchery specific contribution to the spawning population.
+The data were used to describe the population characteristics of returning adults from each run, using metrics including spawn escapement, natural- and hatchery-origin proportions, age class and gender composition, and hatchery specific contribution to the spawning population.
 Opportunistic data were also collected on Sockeye Salmon (O. nerka) and Coho Salmon (O. kisutch) spawning in the Entiat River basin.

-In 2016, a total of 147 spring Chinook Salmon redds and 363 summer Chinook Salmon redds were identified in the Entiat River basin.
-The spawning run escapements were estimated at 334 spring Chinook Salmon and 567 summer Chinook Salmon.
-Superimposition rates of summer Chinook Salmon redds on spring Chinook Salmon redds were 15.6% in total and were lower in upstream reaches than in downstream reaches.
+In 2017, a total of 63 spring Chinook Salmon redds and 370 summer Chinook Salmon redds were identified in the Entiat River basin.
+The spawning run escapements were estimated at 101 spring Chinook Salmon and 591 summer Chinook Salmon.
+Superimposition rates of summer Chinook Salmon redds on spring Chinook Salmon redds were 9.5% in total and were lower in upstream reaches than in downstream reaches.

-In 2016, carcass recoveries consisted of 52 spring Chinook Salmon and 169 summer Chinook Salmon, with carcass recovery rates for each run estimated at 0.16 and 0.30, respectively.
-Natural-origin fish accounted for 84% of the spring Chinook Salmon spawning run escapement and 81% of the summer Chinook Salmon spawning run escapement.
-None of the hatchery-origin spring Chinook Salmon carcasses had a CWT so hatchery origin was not assigned.
-The majority of hatchery summer Chinook Salmon carcasses recovered on the spawning grounds originated from Entiat National Fish Hatchery (79%) and Dryden Ponds (21%).
-The age class composition of spring Chinook Salmon was made up of by 1 (2%) age-2, 3 (7%) age-3, 32 (73%) age-4, and 8 (18%) age-5 fish.
-The age class composition for summer Chinook Salmon was represented by 1 (1%) age-3, 45 (32%) age-4, 91 (65%) age-5, and 3 (2%) age-6 fish.
+In 2017, carcass recoveries consisted of 19 spring Chinook Salmon and 184 summer Chinook Salmon, with carcass recovery rates for each run estimated at 0.19 and 0.31, respectively.
+Natural-origin fish accounted for 63% (pHOS = 0.37) of the spring Chinook Salmon spawning run escapement and 59% (pHOS = 0.41) of the summer Chinook Salmon spawning run escapement.
+Two CWTs were recovered from hatchery-origin spring Chinook Salmon carcasses, both were from Chiwawa Rearing Ponds (8%).
+The majority of hatchery summer Chinook Salmon carcasses recovered on the spawning grounds originated from Entiat National Fish Hatchery (90%) the remainder came from Dryden Ponds (9%) and Chelan Falls (1%).
+The age class composition for spring Chinook Salmon was 6% age-2, 25% age-3, 56% age-4, and 13% age-5 fish.
+The age class composition for summer Chinook Salmon was 2% age-3, 27% age-4, 65% age-5 fish and 6% age-6.